xwmx/nb/README.md

 [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) and other
 link-based note-taking methods.

-To add a from note or bookmark to another in the same notebook, include the id, title, filename, and folder path for for the target item within double square brackets anywhere in the linking document:
+To add a link from a note or bookmark to another in the same notebook, include the id, title, filename, and folder path for for the target item within double square brackets anywhere in the linking document:

 ```text
 # link to item with id 123 in the root level of current notebook